Landowners are essential to our success.

 7X Energy is an established, well-financed developer of solar farms that provide clean energy to utilities and corporations.
 The solar farms we develop require large amounts of land where we will ultimately place tens of thousands of solar panels.
 As a landowner, that’s where you come in.

-If you own at least 100 of acres of land and are not using it for farming, mining or other commercial purposes, we might be interested in leasing or even buying your land.
+If you own at least 100 of acres of land in the United States, Canada or Mexico and are not using it for farming, mining or other commercial purposes, we might be interested in leasing or even buying your land.
 Within months, your unused land can give you a steady, predictable stream of income for up to 25 years, and you won’t need to do a thing.

 How We Work With Landowners: Four Phases